-Organization/Designation Responsibility Senior Technical Member of the GMT Preparation of ESI Screening and ESMP through the process of community consultation and through field visits to the target irrigation scheme and the land area supplied by the it.
-Coordinate with experts in geo-hydrology, civil engineering, agriculture engineering, fisheries and livestock production, climate change adaptation, natural resources management, for the Screening of impacts on soil and water, biodiversity and natural resources.
-Presentation of ESI Screening and ESMPs in the GMT and Advisory Committee.
+CNAT and Advisory Committee GMT and Advisory Committee.
 Oversee implementation of ESMP that will be undertaken by field staff members and service providers.
-Field staff members and service providers at the governorate level Assist the Senior Technical Member in the preparation of the ESI Screening and ESMP at the irrigation scheme/supplied land area level.
+Field staff members Assist the Senior Technical Member in the and service providers preparation of the ESI Screening and ESMP at the at the governorate level irrigation scheme/supplied land area level.
 Presentation of ESI Screening and ESMP in the meetings of the village councils.
 Implementation of the ESMP at the village level.
-National Project Coordinator at the State level Monitor the progress and quality of ESI Screening and ESMP.
-Ensure that the protocol for the presentation and placement of a copy of the ESI Screening and ESMPs are placed in the governorate project offices and village councils.
-Facilitate the governorate project teams in the preparation of the ESI Screening and ESMPs by making available the services of experts as and when required by the teams.
-Present the consolidated ESI Screening and ESMPs to the Project Steering Committee.
-Governorate Management Team Review the ESI Screening and ESMP by entrusting the review to an advisory committee that reports back to the GMT.
+National Project Monitor the progress and quality of ESI Screening Coordinator at the State and ESMP. level Ensure that the protocol for the presentation and 10.01 placement of a copy of the ESI Screening and ESMPs are placed in the governorate project offices and village councils.
+Facilitate the governorate project teams in the preparation of the ESI Screening and ESMPs by making available the services of experts as and when required by the teams. • Present the consolidated ESI Screening and ESMPs A the President Steering Committee. to the Project Steering Committee.
+Governorate Review the ESI Screening and ESMP by entrusting Management Team the review to an advisory committee that reports back to the GMT.
 Comments, expresses concern and give opinions on specific ESI Screening and the ESMPs.
 Governorate Advisory Review ESI Screening and ESMPs.
 It can also Committee undertake sample checks and give expert opinion on the quality of ESI Screening and the mitigation measures identified in ESMPs.
 Implementation Entity Monitor and review the process of ESI Screening and ESMP.
 Review the prepared ESI Screening to ensure it fulfills acceptable standards and quality.